Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

-This was a wasted opportunity to give Zelda her own game.
-Midna could have chosen Zelda to go on adventures with, not Link.
-With all her magic power and those sweet arrows of light, Zelda was shown to be pretty battle-ready in this game.
+Twilight Princess was a wasted opportunity to give Zelda her own game.
+Midna could have chosen Zelda to go on adventures with . . . not Link.
+With her magic power and those sweet arrows of light, Zelda was pretty battle-ready in this game.

-No, my problem here is that Zelda isn't free to make her own decisions.
+Zelda isn't free to make her own decisions.
 She can't make the choice to be feminine or masculine.
-She can't make the choice to be a pirate queen who kicks ass.
-Not even when it makes sense for her to stick around and help Link!
-She is forced by the story itself to be Link's constant damsel in distress, his vague motivation and goal -- even when she's been shown to be perfectly capable of leading the story!
+She can't make the choice to be a pirate queen who kicks ass—not even when it makes sense for her to stick around and help Link.
+She is forced to be Link's constant damsel in distress—his vague motivation—even when she is presented as being perfectly capable of leading the story.

 In classic Zelda games, Princess Zelda is always, always a plot device.
-The Wind Waker straight-up acknowledged it and then did it to her again anyway.
-It's like they went, "Yeah, Zelda would make an interesting protagonist but . . .
-Yeah, no. We want Link.
-Boys are better."
+Wind Waker straight-up acknowledged it and then did it to her again anyway.
+It's like they went, "Yeah, Zelda would make an interesting protagonist but . . . no. We want a boy."

-Imagine if, instead, we had been given the option to continue playing Link or switch to Zelda in that moment?
-I recall the first time I played The Wind Waker, I quit in disgust when Zelda was slapped in a pink dress and sent away.
+Imagine if we had been given the option to continue playing as Link or switch to Zelda at that moment.
+I recall the first time I played Wind Waker, I put down the controller in disgust when Zelda was sent away.
 She asks why, and the answer is something like, "Triforce, Triforce, you have a vagina, Triforce."

-Another problem (no less rooted in misogyny) is the developers likely didn't believe there were enough teenage girls and young women in the audience to cash-in on.
-We were there, and there would have been even more of us if video games hadn't been created and marketed as a boys only wankfest from the start.
+Another excuse (no less rooted in misogyny) is that developers likely didn't believe that there were enough women in the audience to cash in on.
+We were there.
+And there would be more of us if video games hadn't been a sausage fest from the start.

 The series is literally called The Legend of Zelda, and yet Zelda never gets to be a legend in her own right.